PhilipDeFraties/PhilipDeFraties/README.md

 I'm a capable and driven Software Engineer who loves taking on challenges and working on teams.
 I spent a lot of time as a healthcare professional learning to be a reliable and communicative team-member across multiple teams for over a decade and am now putting those skills to use as a professional developer.

-My main goal is not only to develop not only well-built applications but also a career path built on continuous growth and driven by a persistent beginner's mindset.
+My main goal is to develop not only well-built applications but also a career path built on continuous growth and driven by a persistent beginner's mindset.
 My learning is fueled by passion for creation as I find endless satisfaction in refining and refactoring.

 I have been contributing to an open-source application, [diaper](https://staging.humanessentials.app/), an inventory tracking system used by donation centers across the country which was created and maintained by the non-profit group, [RubyForGood](https://rubyforgood.org/).
 A recent pull request I submitted that was merged into production can be seen [here](https://github.com/rubyforgood/diaper/pull/2267)